prust/wikipedia-movie-data/README.md

 ]
 ```

-I got frustrated at the lack of decent, public movie data APIs (IMDB doesn't offer an API, Netflix removed their API, Rotten Tomatoes' API requires an approval process, etc) and then realized that Wikipedia had a decent listing of American movies and that it's not really that much data, so I could scrape it and easily put it into JSON form.
+## Motivation

-The `movies.json` file contains all the data from Wikipedia in convenient form: an array of objects, each representing a movie, with a `title` string, `year` integer, a `director` array, a `cast` array, a `genre` array and a `notes` array -- each representing the text content of those respective columns in the Wikipedia tables.
+I was frustrated at the lack of decent, public movie data APIs (IMDB doesn't offer an API, Netflix removed their API, Rotten Tomatoes' API requires an approval process, etc) and then realized that Wikipedia had decent data on American movies and that it's not too much data to scrape and put in a static JSON file.

 ## Known Issues